omnistrate/ctl/mkdocs/docs/omnistrate-ctl_account.md

 ### Synopsis

-This command helps you manage your cloud provider accounts.
+This command helps you manage your Cloud Provider Accounts.

 ```
 omnistrate-ctl account [operation] [flags]